Which of the following best describes the correct Lewis structure... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the correct Lewis structure for (dibromomethane)?
+Which of the following best describes the correct Lewis structure for (nitric acid)?

 A

-A central carbon atom single-bonded to two hydrogen atoms and one bromine atom, with the second bromine atom bonded to one of the hydrogens.
+The nitrogen atom is bonded to two oxygen atoms with double bonds and one oxygen atom with a single bond, and the hydrogen is bonded to the nitrogen.

 B